aarondfrancis/sidecar/docs/overview.md

 ```

 Sidecar passes the payload from `execute` over to your Javascript function.
 Your Javascript function generates an image and sends it back to PHP.

-Sidecar reduces the complexity of deploying small bits of code to Lambda.

 ## Why Sidecar Exists